qtoggle/qtoggleserver-zigbee2mqtt/README.md

 ## Install

-If you run [qToggleOS](https://github.com/qtoggle/qtoggleos), this addon is already installed.
+If you run [qToggleOS](https://github.com/qtoggle/qtoggleos), this add-on is already installed.
 You'll need, however, to enable [Zigbee](https://github.com/qtoggle/qtoggleos/wiki/Zigbee) support.

 Otherwise, install it using pip: